DEFCON

 The defense readiness condition (DEFCON) is an alert state used by the United States Armed Forces.

-The DEFCON system was developed by the Joint Chiefs of Staff (JCS) and unified and specified combatant commands.
+The DEFCON system was developed in 1959 by the Joint Chiefs of Staff (JCS) and unified and specified combatant commands.
 It prescribes five graduated levels of readiness (or states of alert) for the U.S. military.
-It increases in severity from DEFCON 5 (least severe) to DEFCON 1 (most severe) to match varying military situations, with DEFCON 1 signalling the outbreak of nuclear warfare.
+It increases in severity from DEFCON 5 (least severe) to DEFCON 1 (most severe) to match varying military situations, with DEFCON 1 signaling the impending outbreak of nuclear warfare.
+For security reasons, the U.S. military does not announce a DEFCON level to the public.

-DEFCONs are a subsystem of a series of Alert Conditions, or LERTCONs, which also include Emergency Conditions (EMERGCONs).
+DEFCONs are a subsystem of a series of "Alert Conditions", or LERTCONs, which also include Emergency Conditions (EMERGCONs).